Classical Anatolia: Pontus 291–63 BC

 The Kingdom of Pontus lay on the north west Black Sea coast, stretching from Paphlagonia to Colchis and bordered to the south by Cappadocia.
 Its mountain ranges were divided by river valleys including the Halys, Iris, and Lycus, parallel to the coast.
 Its main centres were on the Lycus and Iris rivers including the royal centre of Amaseia.

 Pontus was founded by Mithridates I (302 – 266 BC) in 291 BC, who assumed the title of king in 281 BC.
 Its capital was Sinope, now the Turkish town of Sinop.
 Originally he had inherited Cius to the west in Bithynia, but fled from Antigonus Monophthalmos to form a new dynasty in nearby Paphlagonia.
 Appian states that he was directly descended from the Persian Satrap of Pontus.
 He consolidated his kingdom seeking alliances from neighbouring peoples, including the Gauls, as protection form the larger powers of the region.

 His grandson, Mithridates II (c.
 250–210 BC) married into the Seleucid line, acquiring Phrygia as a dowry from Laodice, sister of Seleucus II.
 Later he was part of an alliance that defeated Seleucus at Ancyra in 239 BC.
 However, the alliance between the dynasties was further consolidated when he gave his daughter, Laodice III in marriage to Antiochus III, and another daughter to Antiochus'cousin, Achaeus.

 Mithridates II's grandson, Pharnaces I (c.
 190 – c.
 155 BC) waged war on many of his neighbours including Eumenes II of Pergamon and Ariarathes IV of Cappadocia (220 BC – 163 BC) as well as Galatia in 181 BC.
 Ultimately he gained little, although the Romans attempted to intercede.
 He also continued alliances with the Seleucids, marrying Nysa who was the daughter of his cousins Laodice IV and crown prince Antiochus.
 He was succeeded by his brother Mithridates IV (c.
 155 – c.
 150 BC) who allied himself with Rome and her allies, including Pergamon.

 Mithridates IV was succeeded by his nephew, Mithridates V (c.
 150 – 120 BC), son of Pharnaces I. He assisted the Romans in suppressing the revolt by the pretender of Pergamon, Eumenes III.
 In exchange he received Phrygia from the Romans.
 He allied himself with Cappadocia by marrying his daughter Laodice to Ariarathes VI of Cappadocia.

-His son, Mithridates VI (120 – 63 BC) reversed earlier policies of friendship with the growing power of Rome, engaging in a series of wars that now bear his name, the Mithradatic wars (88–63 BC), and which ultimately led to the end of his kingdom and dynasty.
+His son, Mithridates VI (120 – 63 BC) reversed earlier policies of friendship with the growing power of Rome, engaging in a series of wars that now bear his name, the Mithridatic Wars (88–63 BC), and which ultimately led to the end of his kingdom and dynasty.
 Mithridates was ambitious and planned to conquer the litoral of the Black Sea.
 His first campaign was against Colchis on the eastern shore of the Black Sea, and then extended as far north as Crimea.